trianam/trianam.github.io/test.md

 I put here another reference to {% include ref.html label=figcat %} just to se if the link is working.

+This is how to make a bullet list:
+* first item;
+* second item.

 <br>

 ---